natcap/invest.users-guide/source/sdr.rst

 - **Soil erodibility (K)** (required).
 K is a GIS raster dataset, with a soil erodibility value for each cell.
 Soil erodibility, K, is a measure of the susceptibility of soil particles to detachment and transport by rainfall and runoff. [units: :math:`tons\cdot ha\cdot h\cdot (ha\cdot MJ\cdot mm)^{-1}`]

 - **Land use/land cover (LULC)** (required).
 LULC is a GIS raster dataset, with an integer LULC code for each cell.
-These LULC codes must match **lucode** values in the **Biophysical table**.
+These LULC codes MUST match **lucode** values in the **Biophysical table**.

 - **Watersheds** (required).
 A shapefile of polygons.
 This is a layer of watersheds such that each watershed contributes to a point of interest where water quality will be analyzed.
 Format: An integer field named *ws_id* is required, with a unique integer value for each watershed.

 - **Biophysical table** (required).
-A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the LULC raster.
-Each row is a land use/land cover class and columns should be named and defined as follows:
+A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the LULC raster. *All LULC classes in the LULC raster MUST have corresponding values in this table.* Each row is a land use/land cover class and columns must be named and defined as follows:

-    - **lucode** (Land use code): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) Every value in the LULC map *must* have a corresponding value in the biophysical table.
+    - **lucode** (Land use code): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.) Every value in the LULC map MUST have a corresponding value in the biophysical table.

     - **usle_c**: Cover-management factor for the USLE, a floating point value between 0 and 1.